ministryofjustice/opg-lpa/service-front/content/guidance/Process_Registering the LPA.md

 This registration tool will ask you:

-* who is applying to register the LPA – this will be you (the donor) or at least 1 of the attorneys
+* who is applying to register the LPA – this will be you (the donor) or at least one of the attorneys
 * the correspondence address – give details of where OPG should write or phone while your application is processed
 * the dates the LPA was signed – give the dates when you, the certificate provider(s) and attorneys signed the printed LPA document
 * the dates you notified your 'people to be told' – if you named 'people to be told' when making your LPA, then you must send them the notification forms before you apply to register